Lab Tests for People with Hep C

 of this information is governed by the Healthgrades User Agreement.

-- Hepatitis C, American Academy of Family Physicians. http://familydoctor.org/familydoctor/en/diseases-conditions/hepatitis-c.html
+- Hepatitis C. American Academy of Family Physicians. https://familydoctor.org/condition/hepatitis-c/

 - Hepatitis C FAQs for the Public.
-Centers for Disease Control. http://www.cdc.gov/hepatitis/c/cfaq.htm
+Centers for Disease Control and Prevention. https://www.cdc.gov/hepatitis/hcv/cfaq.htm

 - Medications to Treat HCV.
 Hepatitis C Online. http://www.hepatitisc.uw.edu/page/treatment/drugs